Thermadiag/seq/docs/cvector.md

 ```

 In order for cvector to work with all STL algorithms, some latitudes with C++ standard were taken:
 -	`std::swap` is overloaded for reference wrapper types.
-Overloading `std::swap` is forbidden by the standard, but works in practive with msvc and gcc at least.
+Overloading `std::swap` is forbidden by the standard, but works in practice with latest versions of msvc, gcc and clang.
 -	`std::move` is overloaded for reference wrapper types.
 This was mandatory for algorithms like `std::move(first,last,dst)` to work on move-only types.

 Thanks to this, it is possible to call `std::sort` or std::random_shuffle on a `cvector`.
 For instance, the following code snippet successively: